 - Customizable.
-Use sweet apples or different varieties and cuts to create a blend of tart and sweetness flavors with firm and soft textures.
+Use sweet apples or different varieties and cuts to blend tart and sweet flavors with firm and soft textures.

 - Peel or no peel, both work.
-You can peel them to give a smoother consistency but we also like the flavor that preserved peels provide, and it makes you keep all of the apples' fiber and nutrition.
+You can peel them for a smoother consistency, but we also like the preserved peels' flavor, making you keep all of the apples' fiber and nutrition.

 - Adjustable texture.
-If you like smoother applesauce, you simply have to blend it with any type of blenders such as an immersion blender or food processor.
+If you like smoother applesauce, you must blend it with any blender, such as a food processor or immersion.

-- Works for everything.
+- It works for everything.
 You can use it to eat applesauce on its own or as an egg replacement wherever you need a thickening agent on baked goods.

 - For every season.
 When it's cold, you can also use it as a spread for your toast or bagel and top with some extra cinnamon if that is how you like to eat them!

-- Can be used warm or cold.
+- It can be used warm or cold.
 The sauce is great cold or warm and is warm or cold during summers or winters.

-- You can use your not-so tasty apples.
-For this unsweetened applesauce recipe, you can use soft apples, that are not crisp, and that would otherwise end up in the trash bin.
+- You can use your not-so-tasty apples.
+For this unsweetened applesauce recipe, you can use soft apples that are not crisp and would otherwise end up in the trash bin.

 - Good for everyone.
 Last but not least, kids love this homemade unsweetened applesauce, and even babies can eat it since it has no preservatives or strange ingredients.
 It also works for people with diabetes and eating a WFPB (whole foods plant-based diet).

-This recipe is extremely versatile and you can always add a sweetener or flavorings later.
-In this recipe, we add lemon juice to our applesauce, but it's optional and dependent on your personal taste.
+This recipe is extremely versatile; you can always add a sweetener or flavorings later.
+In this recipe, we add lemon juice to our applesauce, but it's optional and dependent on your taste.